AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-configure.md

 >[!CONTEXTUALHELP]
 >id="cja-audience-analysis-merge-policy"
 >title="Merge policy"
 >abstract="Merge policies combine profile data from multiple datasets into unified customer profiles used for audience creation.
-Select the Default Timebased merge policy if you see multiple merge policies and you are unsure which to choose.
-You can also consult your data team to better understand which audiences are associated with each merge policy."
+Select 'Default Timebased' if you see multiple merge policies and you are unsure which to choose.
+Or consult your data team to learn which audiences are associated with each merge policy."

 <!-- markdownlint-enable MD034 -->